enasequence/read_docs/submit/fileprep/upload.rst

 There are a number of ways to accomplish the upload, detailed below:

 - `Using Webin File Uploader`_
-- `General Instructions For Uploading Files Using FTP Client`_
+- `Uploading Files Using Command Line FTP Client`_
-- `Using FTP Command Line Client On Linux/Mac`_
-- `Using FTP Command Line Client On Windows`_
 - `Using FileZilla On Windows`_
 - `Using Aspera ascp Command Line Program`_
 - `Using Windows File Explorer`_